PolymerX/lit-loader/README.md

 ## Current status

-I think this should be considered experimental and I really would love to accept some PR's to improve the project. 🤘
+I think this should be considered experimental and I will try to improve it as much as I can.
+I really would love to accept some PR's to improve the project. 🤘

 ## License